 if you’d like to get involved in making this event happen, we’d love to have you!
-Send us an email at firstname.lastname@example.org!
+Send us an email at email@example.com

 Foundry Hall presented the second annual South Haven Jazz Festival, two evenings of jazz in downtown South Haven Friday and Saturday, September 14th and 15th, 2018 from 5-10pm at Dyckman park in front of the Huron Street Pavilion for a showcase local and regional jazz musicians.

 We also greatly appreciate the generous donations from Annie Brown & Jeff Filbrandt and Kim Wise and family, Michael Vanden Tak, S. Clark Carmichael and Kristin Hay.

 You can be a part of making the Jazz Festival happen!

 If you are interested in volunteering during the festival or have questions about sponsorship, contact us by email (email@example.com) or leave us a message (269-220-0444) and we’ll get back to you

 The 2017 South Haven Jazz Festival was made possible by the contributions from the following sponsors and individual donations:

 South Haven/ Van Buren County Visitors Bureau and Convention Center

 South Haven Chevrolet

 Steve and Sheryl Drenth